meeqn/ClipboardSwapper/README.md

 # ClipboardSwapper
-A program for intercepting Windows clipboard changes \n hello
+A program for intercepting Windows clipboard changes
+hello